puppetlabs/puppetlabs-apache/REFERENCE.md

 Data type: `Any`

-The maximum number of sessions which can be active at once.
+Maximum number of sessions which can be active at once.

 Default value: $::apache::params::mellon_cache_size